NewtonWasTaken/skautitvarozna/README.md

 - The program connects all required WP Forms with Google Sheets

 <h2>Custom functions</h2>
-Both these functions can be simply turned off by deleteing the ifs on lines <a href="https://github.com/NewtonWasTaken/skautitvarozna/blob/master/main.py#L179">179</a> and <a href="https://github.com/NewtonWasTaken/skautitvarozna/blob/master/main.py#L185">185</a> and changing the elif on line <a href="https://github.com/NewtonWasTaken/skautitvarozna/blob/master/main.py#L225">225</a> to if in main.py.
+Both these functions can be simply turned off by deleteing the ifs (and their branches :D) on lines <a href="https://github.com/NewtonWasTaken/skautitvarozna/blob/master/main.py#L179">179</a> and <a href="https://github.com/NewtonWasTaken/skautitvarozna/blob/master/main.py#L185">185</a> and changing the elif on line <a href="https://github.com/NewtonWasTaken/skautitvarozna/blob/master/main.py#L225">225</a> to if in main.py.

 - Sends an additional email notification with custom design when specific form is filled
 - Used for reservation system, connects one specific form with Google Calendar